What to Know About German Accents

 There are several words in German that begin with “sp” or “st,” but these aren’t pronounced the same way they are in English.
 Instead, to correctly perform this German accent pronunciation, “sp” becomes “shp” and “st” is spoken like “sht.”
 It should sound like you’re saying “shhh” before pronouncing the second letter (t or p).

-Similarly, the presence of a “sh” letter combination changes pronunciation to something that more closely resembles “ch.”
+Similarly, the presence of a “sch” letter combination is equivalent to the "sh" in English.

 Change How You Say Vowels